baraahalomari/Reading.notes/README.md

 ## first of all, let me introduce my self

-**I'm from irbid, I did my graduation in civil Enginnering from Alhussain Bin Talal University**
+**I'm Bara'ah Alomari I'm 25 old from irbid, I did my graduation in civil Enginnering from Alhussain Bin Talal University**

 **but currently studing programming in LTUC**
 My accunt :